 Would Thoreau have been offended to learn that I, resident of Concord, was arrested and incarcerated (9/1/99) for criticizing the STATE on the grounds of his beloved Walden Pond?
 Perhaps he would not have been surprised, but I sure as hell was.

-FACT: Judge Sanders dismissed the prosecutor's case against me.
+FACT: Judge Janet L. Sanders, at Concord District Courthouse, dismissed the prosecutor's case against me.

 FACT: Swearing in public is not a crime in the state of Massachusetts.